MINOS: A Multimodal Evaluation Model for Bidirectional Generation Between Image and Text: Experiments

 \subsection{Main Results}

 The main results of Minos with other models on different multimodal tasks can be seen in Table \ref{table:main_res}.
-We evaluate our model against closed-source models, open-source MLLMs built on 72B backbones, and open-source MLLMs based on 7B backbones.
-As shown in the results, our model consistently obtains the highest evaluation on the average of all multimodal generation tasks and achieves the highest agreement with human evaluations across 10 diverse multimodal evluation tasks among models with 7B backbones.
-Notably, on the RichHF-18K dataset for text-to-image generation evaluation, our model Minos largely outperforms all previous closed source and open source models.
-One of a multimodal tasks in MLLM-as-a-Judge is constructed on DiffusionDB, which is related to text-to-image generation task (though not text-to-image task).
-Our model outperforms all open-source models and ranks second only to GPT-4o, another evidence supporting our model's capability of evaluating text-to-image generation task.

-In summary, Minos sets a new state of the art among 7B-scale evaluation models, outperforming all existing models across 10 datasets spanning 6 multimodal tasks.
-Compared to prior models of similar scale, Minos achieves an average improvement of 4.1 Pearson-r on image-to-text generation tasks and 5.6 Pearson-r on all multimodal generation tasks including T2I generation task.
+We evaluate our model against closed-source models, open-source MLLMs built on different backbones.
+As shown in the results, our model obtains the highest performance on the average of all multimodal generation tasks and achieves the highest agreement with human evaluations across 16 diverse multimodal evaluation tasks among open-source models.
+Compared with closed-source models, Minos achieves higher average evaluation consistency than Gemini-2.5-Pro, only performing slightly below GPT-4o with an average gap of 1.9 pearson-r on all multimodal generation tasks.
+In summary, Minos achieve state of the art on average evaluation consistency among open-source evaluation models, outperforming all existing open-source models.
+Compared to prior SoTA of open-source evaluation model LLaVA-Critic(72B), Minos achieves an average improvement of 2.5 Pearson-r on all multimodal generation tasks with smaller backbone.
+Compared to prior SoTA of open-source evaluation model UnifiedReward\_Q with the same scale, Minos achieves an average improvement of 5.1 Pearson-r on all multimodal generation tasks.
+More results of T2I specialized evaluation models on T2I evaluation dataset can be seen in table \ref{table:T2I_evaluators_results} in appendix \ref{sec:T2I evaluators}.